Football Federation of the 1st Department Concepción

-The Football Federation of the 1st Department Concepción (Federación de Fútbol Primer Departamento Concepción) is the departamental governing body of football (soccer) in the department of Concepción, in Paraguay.
+The Football Federation of the 1st Department Concepción (Federación de Fútbol Primer Departamento Concepción) is the departmental governing body of football in the department of Concepción, in Paraguay.
 The federation is responsible for the organization of football leagues in the different cities of the department and it is also the regulator of the clubs.
 The main office of this federation is located in the city of Concepción.

 Tournaments for each league of this federation are played every year to determine the best teams.
 Afterwards, the champions of each league face each other to determine the best team in the department, with the overall winner being promoted to a higher division in the Paraguayan football league system.

 Leagues in Concepción

 Liga Concepcionera de Fútbol

 The Liga Concepcionera de Fútbol is based in the city of Concepción.
 The following teams are part of this league: